brevzin/brevzin.github.io/_posts/2021-12-03-optional-ref-ptr.md

 Now, despite the name, the `reference` type of a `range` need not actually be a language reference.
 If I passed in a `vector<int>`, I'd get back an `int&` that refers to the first element.
 But if I passed in something like `views::iota(0, 10)`, I'd get back an `int` (not a reference) with value `0`.

 Let's say instead of having a precondition that the range is non-empty, I want to handle that case too.
 I want to write a _total function_ instead of a _partial function_.
-And the best way to do that is either return _some_ value (if I can) or _no_ value (if I can't).
+The best way to do that is either return _some_ value (if I can) or _no_ value (if I can't).
 That's an optional, that's what it's for: to handle returning something or nothing.

-The best way to spell that is:
+The way to spell that is:

 ```cpp
 template <ranges::range R>